coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-4-1-build-a-semantic-accessible-responsive-reusable-navigation.md

 Fortunately, Chris Ferdinandi has a great article all about [understanding event delevation, bubbling, and capturing](https://gomakethings.com/whats-the-difference-between-javascript-event-delegation-bubbling-and-capturing/).

 Event delegation sounds like the right way to go here.
-Instead of registering event listeners on all these DOM elements and their children, I just set up one listener to the document for `focus`, `blur`, `mousedown`, and `keydown` events.
+Instead of registering event listeners on all these DOM elements and their children, I just set up one listener to the document for the events.
 But there's a catch: `focus` and `blur` events don't bubble up the way I need them to.
 Again, Chris Ferdinandi saved my bacon and wrote a post about how we can get access to these events by setting up [event capturing](https://gomakethings.com/when-do-you-need-to-use-usecapture-with-addeventlistener/).

 Setting up event listeners requires their targets to exist, and that requires the entire DOM content to be loaded in.
 Since this component is expected to Just Work, regardless of context, I wrapped it in a `DOMContentLoaded` event listener.
 It won't start until the DOM Content is loaded, meaning you can include the script in any way shape or form, independent of build process.

-The script then sets up event listeners on `focus`, `blur`, `mousedown`, and `keydown`.
-Each one has an `if` statement which only executes if the target of the event has a `classList`.
-This is because the first piece of real application logic happens when the callback functions attempt to match the event target with `.navbar__categories__header` or `.navbar__categories__list-item`. `.matches()` requires a `classList` to run appropriately.
+Each event listener only executes if the target of the event has a `classList`.
+This is because the first piece of logic happens when the callback functions attempt to match the event target with `.navbar__categories__header` or `.navbar__categories__list-item`. `.matches()` requires a `classList` to run.
 Without it, some browsers throw errors.
-This happens specifically if the event's target is the `HTMLDocument`.

 So if an event fires, and its target has a `classList`, the callback checks to see what that target was.
-If it was a `.navbar__link` or `.navbar__categories__list-item`, focus events will trigger the navbar to display and blur events will trigger the navbar to be hidden.
+If it was a `.navbar__link` or `.navbar__categories__list-item`, the appropriate action (show the navbar, hide the navbar, toggle the navbar) is taken.

-If the event target was a `.navbar__categories__header` or `.navbar__categories__list-item` on `mousedown` or `keydown`, then I believe the user is attempting to toggle that item and run the navbar toggle logic.
+### Using mousedown instead of click

-I use `mousedown` instead of `click` for the toggle, because `click` events trigger `focus`, and the toggle happens an extra time because of the `focus` event listener. `mousedown` happens before `focus` is set, and can be used to effectively signal a user's desire to toggle a button.
+I use `mousedown` instead of `click` for the toggle, because `click` events trigger `focus`, and a `click` event would trigger some actions twice. `mousedown` can be used to effectively signal a user's desire to toggle a button without doubling up on actions.

-In the `keydown` event listener, I set variables `KEY_ENTER` and `KEY_SPACE` so the callback only fires when a user presses enter or the spacebar.
+The `keydown` event listener only fires when a user presses enter or the spacebar, which is accomplished the the key values set in `KEY_ENTER` and `KEY_SPACE`

+### The callback functions

 The show function iterates over every `.navbar__category` and `.navbar__categories__header` and compares its `data-slug` attribute with the `data-slug` attribute of the target.
 If they match, it gets the `.navbar__category--active`.
 If they don't, the class is removed.

-In the hide function, the script iterates over every `.navbar__category` and `.navbar__categories__header` and remove the `.navbar__category--active` class.
+In the hide function, the script iterates over every `.navbar__category` and `.navbar__categories__header` and removes the `.navbar__category--active` class.

 The toggle function works like the show function, but uses `toggle` instead of `add`.

+### Mobile toggling

 The `#nav-toggle` element gets a similar treatment, although in this case, since it only ever needs to toggle, I can use `click` listeners and `keydown` listeners.
 This element interacts with `nav-toggle--active` and `.navbar--active` classes.

+### Only one polyfill to worry about

 The final piece of exposition about this JavaScript is that the `.matches()` function does require a [polyfill for Internet Explorer](https://caniuse.com/#search=matches).
 It is also not supported by Opera Mini whatsoever.
 The [internet explorer polyfill is pretty simple](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches), so I add that at the top of the script.
 If you support Opera Mini, you might want to use something like [Document.querySelectorAll()](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) and check for matching classes.
 That workaround is not covered in this tutorial.

-### Bringing it all together <a name="codepen"></a>

-Now that I've covered the markup, styles, and JavaScript for the navigation element, you can see the full demo on [CodePen](https://codepen.io/ogdenstudios/pen/oOvWZb/).

 ## Limitations